 Learn how the Age of Discovery changed European understanding of the world.
 See how new discoveries in science and the arts shaped artistic expressions of their experiences.
 Enjoy and appreciate artistic whimsy at its best.

 Sleek, playful with boundless energy, the otter is comfortable on land as in water, in summer as well as in the cold of a frozen winter.
 We will take a closer look at what enables this fun-loving river dweller to be so versatile and enjoy, with great abandon, his surroundings.

-For membership, complete the form on the site brochure or this form and send with your dues to:
+Prefer to pay by check?
+Complete the form on the site brochure mailed to you or this form (PDF, opens in a new window) and send with your check payment (made out to The University of Vermont) to:

 UVM OLLI Registration Office